GothenburgBitFactory/taskwarrior/docs/rfcs/request.md

 -   client
 -   protocol

-The \"sync\" message payload has this format:
+The "sync" message payload has this format:

     <uuid>
     <JSON task 1>